techcodedu/Snippets/Project_3_Connection_Run_Init_Nav_Layout.md

+# SQL Schema for the Kiosk Project

+Below is the SQL schema for the `yourname_kiosk` database.
+This schema includes tables for products, orders, and order items, along with the relationships between them.

 # `init.py` Connection Code Snippet

 This section provides a code snippet for setting up a Flask application with a MySQL database, ideal for inclusion in `init.py`.

 ## Usage

 This snippet initializes a Flask application and configures it to connect to a MySQL database.
+### Note* look for .json python

 ### Snippet